4 – Paperwork, record keeping and digital reporting

 View Trading Allowance on gov.uk >

-‘Making Tax Digital for Income Tax Self-Assessment’ (MTD for ITSA) – a big change for sole traders and other businesses
+‘Making Tax Digital for Income Tax’ (MTD for IT) – a big change for sole traders and landlords

 HMRC is introducing a new system of tax reporting.
-Eventually every business will have to:
+Eventually nearly every sole trader (or landlord) will have to:

 • report income and business expenses every 3 months

-• subscribe to special ‘cloud accounting’ software to do it
+• use HMRC-authorised ‘cloud accounting’ software to do it

 The date for reporting income tax in this way by some sole traders is April 2026 (delayed countless times for countless reasons).